Edouard102/mae-restaurant/README.md

 ### Fonts:

-Headings: Playfair Display (serif)

-Body Text: Georgia, "Times New Roman", Times, serif
+Headings: Noto Serif Georgian, sans-serif

+Body Text: Noto Serif Georgian, sans-serif

-Playfair Display is a serif font that adds a touch of elegance.
+Noto Serif Georgian a serif font that adds a touch of elegance.

 I use the same color palette throughout the entire site to create a cohesive and harmonious experience.

-### logo

-The images below are from the initial concept of the website.
-During the development process, some adjustments have been made to better align with Agile iterations and coincide with the process outlined by the mentor.

 # Wirframe

+The following designs are from the initial concept of the website.
+During the development process, some changes have been made to better fit and improve the user experience.
 - Base template wide

 ![ireframes](static/images/images_rm/wireframes.png)